-* Students who want to understand the true cost of their education and the sacrifices their parents make in order to make better choices with their careers.
+- Students who want to understand the true cost of their education and the sacrifices their parents make in order to make better choices with their careers.

-* Students and parents who feel bad for attending or sending their kids to public school or have a tinge of envy for those kids who do go to private school.
+- Students and parents who feel bad for attending or sending their kids to public school or have a tinge of envy for those kids who do go to private school.

 Yet, many parents pay for religious reasons, fear of missing out, the desire for smaller class sizes and more attention for their kids, and the need for a more customized program if their child has special needs.

 These reasons all make sense, and I respect them.

 But I'm talking about the parents whose children don't get need based grants because they make a little too much, but not enough to feel wealthy.
 You know, those families making around $150,000 – $350,000 a year, depending on where they live and how many children they have.

 Forgoing One Million Dollars To Attend Private School

 Below is a graph I put together with the tuition costs of real private school tuitions in San Francisco.
-Further, families generally have to pay an additional $1,000 – $4,000 in donations, books, excursions and so forth.
+Further, families generally have to pay an additional $1,000 – $5,000 in donations, books, excursions and so forth.
 These tuition rates are very similar in other big cities such as New York City, Boston, Washington D.C., Los Angeles, and Seattle.

 Therefore, it is highly reasonable to assume a total cost of over $1,000,000 for a private school education, especially since I haven't even calculated the ever rising cost of tuition or the add-ons in my chart.

 If you are like most investors, you'll likely have a majority weighting in stocks over bonds.
-With a 60/40 stock/bond allocation, you might see a compounded 7% annual return leading to a total cost of $1,319,368 in 16 years for your child's private school education.
+With a 60/40 stock/bond allocation, you might see a compounded 7% – 9% annual return leading to a total cost of $1,735,000 in 16 years for your child's private school education.